From Soft Guidance to Hard Constraints on Diffusion Sampling

 Images generated conditioned on class "Pembroke Welsh corgi" with classifier guidance, $s=1$ (left) or $s=10$ (right).
 Images generated with lower $s$ have higher diversity while those generated with higher $s$ are more faithful to the condition.

 Classifier guidance is modular in that any pretrained diffusion model can be steered with any differentiable condition predictor.
 Nonetheless, it still requires training a condition predictor that works on noisy inputs.
-There are also scenarios where training this predictor is impractical or too heavy, for example, when the condition is a text prompt, or inpainting context from a masked image.
+There are also scenarios where training this predictor is impractical or too heavy, for example, when the condition is a text prompt, or context from a masked image for inpainting.

 Classifier-Free Guidance